wilfred11/expectation_maximization/README.md

 * Repeat the above steps for a fixed number of iterations or until convergence is reached.

 ### Two steps
 Initially, distributions can be created using random values for means and variance matrix.
 But after that, the expectation step and the maximization step will be applied iteratively.
 For the sake of simplicity the distributions will be univariate normal distributions initially having means 0 and 1 and sigmas 1 and 1.
 These distributions and the samples [0,1,3,4,5,6,2,4.5,7,8,10,12] will be subject of the example.
+Data is colored in the distribution it belongs most to.

 ![distri_0](https://github.com/user-attachments/assets/3cd2f931-4070-4606-9b51-35cdaef824e0)